GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

 iteration: it applies when the recursive calls in a function are the last executed statements in that function (just before the return).

-Currently, daScript doesn't support tail recursion.
+Currently, Daslang doesn't support tail recursion.
-It is implied that a daScript function always returns.
+It is implied that a Daslang function always returns.

 ---------------------------------------------
 Operator Overloading
 ---------------------------------------------

-daScript allows you to overload operators, which means that you can define custom behavior for operators when used with your own data types.
+Daslang allows you to overload operators, which means that you can define custom behavior for operators when used with your own data types.
 To overload an operator, you need to define a special function with the name of the operator you want to overload.
 Here's the syntax::

     def operator <operator>(<arguments>) : <return_type>